SchneeSchmitt/schneeschmitt.github.io/README.md

-The code and the website will be uploaded once the massive redesign is finished Follows Material You design guildlines
+The code and the website will be uploaded once the massive redesign is finished

+Follows Material You design guidelines